 As we move further into the 21st Century, technology, robotics, and AI continue to take over traditional human functions in data, information, and knowledge.
-A recent US survey shows that 88 percent of organizations added or scaled up AI technologies since the onset of the coronavirus pandemic, according to IPSoft, an AI software company based in New York City.
+A recent US study shows that 88 percent of organizations surveyed added or scaled up AI technologies since the onset of the coronavirus pandemic, according to IPSoft, an AI software company based in New York City.

 Humanity faces a number of other major challenges in today's era: from climate change, gender issues, and disconnection from Nature, to high levels of overwhelm and disengagement from work, and the expansion of human consciousness as we become a global community.